 - whether the ileocecal valve, which links the two intestines, is present and working

-There are a number of tools that can help diagnose SBS, such as:
+There are a number of tools that can help diagnose SBS,

 - Medical history: This can include any relevant family history.

 - Physical examination: Doctors may check for signs of muscle wasting, weight loss, or deficiencies due to a lack of vitamins and minerals.

 - Blood tests: Doctors may recommend a complete blood count.
 Other tests could include albumin levels, liver enzymes, electrolytes, vitamin and mineral deficiencies, and kidney function.

 - Fecal fat tests: These tests, which use stool samples, can examine how well the body is able to break down fat and absorb it.

 - Ultrasound for liver health: Doctors may use these scans to look for biliary sludge or gallstones.

 - Upper gastrointestinal series: A person will drink a barium liquid, which enables the upper digestive tract to show more clearly on an X-ray.
 The procedure may cause bloating, nausea, and pale-colored stools for a short time afterward.

 - Abdominal X-ray: This scan can show blockages or the narrowing of intestines.